 Exposure to the diversity of U.S. culture and society is an important facet of this fellowship experience.
 You will engage with the local culture through a number of planned activities such as:

 June 20 - July 29 – Institute at UT

 July 30 - August 1 – Summit in Washington, D.C.

 As a part of the Mandela Washington Fellowship program, you will receive Accident and Sickness insurance coverage.
 The plan provides health insurance coverage for the duration of the program.
 Find information about medical emergencies, health care providers and pharmacies on the Health and Safety page.

-During the program, you will live in a 2 bedroom apartment at The Block, within walking distance of the UT campus.
+During the program, you will live in a 2 bedroom apartment at The Block on Leon, within walking distance of the UT campus.
 Each bedroom will be shared between two fellows of the same gender.
 Roommate assignments will be distributed at check-in.
-The Block is located in the heart of the UT Student Residential area and is surrounded by easily accessible restaurants, shops and entertainment.
+The Block on Leon is located in the heart of the UT Student Residential area and is surrounded by easily accessible restaurants, shops and entertainment.